santiago-webdev/managing-linux/README.md

 - [ ] Make the 10-unattended.sh script able to handle different filesystems.
 - [ ] Make the 10-unattended.sh script able to install Arch Linux without encryption
 - [ ] Move to systemd-networkd

-*If you want to add any of this or more just open an issue and I'll add it here or do a pull request*